Local Host Cache

 - A site with seven zones, one containing 10,000 VDAs, and six containing 5,000 VDAs each.

-During an outage, load management within the Site may be affected.
-Load evaluators (and especially, session count rules) may be exceeded.
+During an outage, load management within the site can be affected.
+Load evaluators (and especially, session count rules) can be exceeded.

-During the time it takes all VDAs to re-register with a High Availability Service, that service might not have complete information about current sessions.
-So, a user connection request during that interval could result in a new session being launched, even though reconnection to an existing session was possible.
-This interval (while the “new” High Availability Service acquires session information from all VDAs during re-registration) is unavoidable.
-Note that sessions that are connected when an outage starts are not impacted during the transition interval, but new sessions and session reconnections could be.
+During the time it takes all VDAs to register with a secondary broker, that service might not have complete information about current sessions.
+So, a user connection request during that interval can result in a new session being launched, even though reconnection to an existing session was possible.
+This interval (while the “new” secondary broker acquires session information from all VDAs during re-registration) is unavoidable.
+Sessions that are connected when an outage starts are not impacted during the transition interval, but new sessions and session reconnections might be.

-- An outage starts: When migrating from a principal broker to a High Availability Service.
+- An outage starts: When migrating from a principal broker to a secondary broker.

-- High Availability Service failure during an outage: When migrating from a High Availability Service that failed to a newly-elected High Availability Service.
+- Secondary broker failure during an outage: When migrating from a secondary broker that failed to a newly elected secondary broker.

 - Recovery from an outage: When normal operations resume, and the principal broker resumes control.